MambaRetriever/MambaRetriever/README.md

 # TURN YOUR STATE SPACE MODEL INTO A RETRIEVER

+Our dataset is freely and publicly available at [zenodo](https://doi.org/10.5281/zenodo.13892030).

 ## Paper abstract
 We present a novel method for long document understanding, leveraging the Mamba architecture’s linear complexity processing capabilities.
 Our model, finetuned